gchq/stroom-docs/content/en/docs/user-guide/content/finding-things.md

 If one or more `*` characters are found in the user input then this form of matching will be used.

-This form of matching is to support those fields that accept wild-carded values, e.g. a whild-carded feed name expression term.
+This form of matching is to support those fields that accept wild-carded values, e.g. a wild-carded feed name expression term.
 In this instance you are NOT picking a value from the suggestion list but entering a wild-carded value that will be evaluated when the expression/filter is actually used.
 The user may want an expression term that matches on all feeds starting with `XML_`, in which case they would enter `XML_*`.
 To give an indication of what it would match on if the list of feeds remains the same, the list of suggested items will reflect the wild-carded input.